 on second guitar.
 It was these five members that the three-song Premature Autopsy was recorded.

-speeding up to the typical Death Metal pace.
-The sound isn't the greatest, but it's clear enough for the listener to get a
+before speeding up to the typical death metal pace.
+The sound isn't the greatest, but it's clear enough for the listener to

-good sense of what is going on.
-The style here hints at what would come, especially with the brief tremolo section, played
+get a good sense of what is going on.
+The style here hints at what would come, especially with the brief tremolo section,

-with the open power chords.
-Petrov's vocals are higher-pitched than what would be heard on Left Hand Path, reminiscent
+played with the open power chords.
+Petrov's vocals are higher-pitched than what would be heard on Left Hand Path,

-of Mille Petrozza.
+reminiscent of Mille Petrozza.
 Uffe's guitar playing does a lot to salvage this, as well.
-Nihilist was quite fortunate to borrow these
+Nihilist was quite fortunate to